Code-the-Dream-School/node-express-pages/lesson1/assignment1.md

 platforms, where the directory separator is a slash.
 6. Write fs-sync.js.
 This should load writeFileSync and readFileSync from the fs module.
 Then use writeFileSync to write 3 lines to a file, using the append flag for each line after the first.
 Then use readFileSync to read the file, and log the contents to the console.
+Be sure you create the file in the temporary directory.
+That will ensure that it isn't pushed to github when you submit your answers.
 7. Write fs-async.js.
-This should load the fs module, and use the asynchronous function writeFile to write 3 lines to a file.
+This should load the fs module, and use the asynchronous function writeFile to write 3 lines to a file in the temporary directory.
 Now, be careful here!
 This is our first use of asynchronous functions in this class, but we are going to use them a lot!
 First, you need to use the append flag for all but the first line.
 Second, each time you write a line to the file, you need to have a callback, because the write to the operation is asynchronous.
 Third, for each line you write, you need to do the write for the line that follows in the callback -- otherwise the operations won't happen in order.
 Put console.log statements at various points in your code to tell you when each step completes.
 Then run the code.
 Do the console log statements appear in the order you expect?
 Run the program several times and verify that the file is created correctly.
 Here is how you might start:
     ```
     const { writeFile } = require('fs');

     console.log("at start");
-    writeFile('./content/output.txt', 'This is line 1\n', (err, result) => {
+    writeFile('./temporary/output.txt', 'This is line 1\n', (err, result) => {
     console.log("at point 1")
     if (err) {
         console.log("This error happened: ", err);